esitarski/CrossMgr/README.md

 ## User Installation

 As a user, you can install the CrossManager applications on Windows, Mac OSX, and Linux.
 Only x86 64 bit platforms are supported.
-The Windows, MacOSX and Linux versions are available as binary releases.
+The Windows and MacOSX versions are available as binary releases.
 See the Releases tab in the github repo for binaries.

+Unfortunately, Linux binaries cannot be supported because wxPython is not manylinux1 compliant (we are holding out hope for manylinux2).

+You can still run on Linux, but you have to run from the source code.

 ### Windows Installation